liamhays/rk3566-mcu/rk3566_mcu_notes.md

 M0 to wake up the PMU.

 `mcu_sft` means "MCU software".

-**Idea:** make the MCU blink the LED on loop, then put the Quartz to sleep and see if it's still running.

 ## `PMU_WAKEUP_INT_CON`
 | Bit   | Attr | Reset value | Description                                                  |